 - Personal property is usually listed as the recorder(s) arrive at the property of the deceased.
-The same happens if it is a small house, a farm or a plantation sized estate or business.
+The same happens if it is a small house, a farm or a plantation-sized estate or business.

-- Beginning with the out buildings, stock, equipment etc. This can often give you clues to the owner’s business or trade and can give you an idea of the economics of the business or wealth of the owner.
+- Beginning with the outbuildings, stock, equipment etc. This can often give you clues to the owner’s business or trade and can give you an idea of the economics of the business or wealth of the owner.

 - Multiple types of animals can tell you if they also may have needed to lease other properties.
 Look for that information.

-- What types of items are in the out buildings?
-Could the person have been a weaver, blacksmith, shoe maker, etc?
+- What types of items are in the outbuildings?
+Could the person have been a weaver, blacksmith, shoemaker, etc?

 - Starting in the home the listing would begin in the front hall and go through the public rooms first, then into the offices, library/study, kitchens and finally into the family areas and bedrooms.

-- Looking at the public areas can tell you the wealth, education and standing of a man, and his family.
+- Looking at the public areas can tell you the wealth, education, and standing of a man, and his family.
 How many books they have, what kind of furniture, musical instruments, imported goods, etc. Or perhaps there is not much in the home, basics only?
-The Will will give note of items given to a specific person and are often still included in the estate inventory.
+The Will will give a note of items given to a specific person and are often still included in the estate inventory.

 - The private areas can tell you a lot about a person.
 Especially a wife.
 What did she see as important for her children?
 Were they well-educated?
-Did they play instruments, learn skills or did they help on the farm or were they apprentices?
+Did they play instruments, learn skills or did they help on the farm or were they, apprentices?
 In a wealthier home, there might be school books, desk, globes, scientific instruments, etc listed.
-In a middle-income family there might be a limited amount of books, and all to educate.
+In a middle-income family, there might be a limited amount of books, and all to educate.

 - Beds or pallets?
 How many?
 How many blankets, bedding, clothing, personal effects?
 These can tell a lot about who lived in the home.
-Earlier in our history, everything in the house, even if it was personal property of a wife or child, belonged to the head of the household.
+Earlier in our history, everything in the house, even if it was the personal property of a wife or child, belonged to the head of the household.

 - Viewing all the property listed, inside & out, can help you to visualize the home.
 Often when all we have are deeds and grants it is hard to imagine what kind of home was on the property, but by looking at the estate’s inventory you can get a better glimpse of the personal life of a person.

 Many times in an estate file will be listings of the disbursement of the property.
 I have even found these when no will or inventory has been found.
 These are very useful.
 Brick walls are sometimes taken down with the information contained in these documents.
-If the executor or administrator are not someone you recognize as family, look into who they are.
-Business partner or acquaintance, in-law, close friend, neighbor or possibly a creditor?
+If the executor or administrator is not someone you recognize as a family, look into who they are.
+Business partner or acquaintance, in-law, a close friend, neighbor or possibly a creditor?
 Who purchased from the estate, could they be family or friends.
 Follow the people.
 Follow the money.

 I hope with a new eye, you will take a look again at inventories and disbursements and start to see a home or business and thereby make that person come to life in a new way.